petervanwesep/2nd-semester-introduction-to-computer-science-principles/units/5_unit/01_lesson/lab.md

 * Open the Earsketch DAW and log in.

-* Click “Options – Save Script to Cloud” and set a name for your song.
+* Click "Options – Save Script to Cloud" and set a name for your song.

-* In comments at the top of your code, include your name, the name of the song (e.g. “Lab 5.01”), and a brief, clear description of the project.
+* In comments at the top of your code, include your name, the name of the song (e.g. "Lab 5.01"), and a brief, clear description of the project.

 * Set the tempo of the project to 140 BPM.